Cecilieditlevsen/endelave/README.md

 ## Project overview

 The primary task involved building a web-accessible React component that would seamlessly integrate within an existing vanilla JavaScript project.
-This component was specifically developed to address the unique requirements of Horsens Municipality, which sought to enhance their platform by incorporating an interactive ferry schedule overview between Endelave and Snaptun.
+This component was specifically developed to address the unique requirements of a commune, which sought to enhance their platform by incorporating an interactive ferry schedule overview between Endelave and Snaptun.

 The objective was to create a highly functional React component that can be embedded within the larger vanilla JavaScript project, allowing for a seamless integration between the two technologies.
 The React component serves as a self-contained module responsible for displaying an interactive date picker and retrieving and presenting the ferry departure information for the Endelave-Snaptun and Snaptun-Endelave routes on the specified day.